 docker command features.
 Each tool in this scenario can be more light-weight and focused on a subset of features.
 And with no need for a daemon process running to implement a container engine, these tools can run without the overhead of having to work with a daemon process.

-If you feel that you still want to use Docker in RHEL 8, know that you can get Docker from different upstream projects, but that its use is unsupported in RHEL 8.
+If you still want to use Docker in RHEL 8, you can get Docker from different upstream projects, but it is unsupported in RHEL 8.
 Because so many

 docker command-line features have been implemented exactly in

 podman, you can set up an alias so that typing